sarahalang/alchemical-dictionaries/README.md

 ---

-# The Alchemical Dictionaries repository & its contents
+# The repository and its contents

 ## Overview
 Because alchemical terminology is so confusing both historical and modern readers turned to dictionaries.
 This repository contains TEI XML resources for alchemical dictionaries.

 Alchemical language was notoriously obscure, leading to the creation of dictionaries from the 17th century onwards.
 Two examples are Ruland's *Lexicon Alchemiae* and Sommerhoff's bilingual Latin-German *Lexicon pharmaceutico-chymicum*, which are available in TEI encodings following the TEI dictionary module in this repository.
 The repository may be expanded in the future to include additional alchemical dictionaries.